 In the office or hospital setting, severe nasal bleeding is initially controlled with nasal packing and clot-forming agents when possible.
 Studies have shown that the most cost-effective and efficient method of managing severe posterior nosebleeds is to treat them urgently in the operating room with cauterization and/or clipping of the vessels responsible for the bleeding.
 Alternative treatments include hospital observation with nasal packs in place for several days, or endovascular embolization of the bleeding vessels by an Interventional Radiologist.

-If you or someone you know is suffering from recurring or severe nosebleeds, schedule an appointment with the fellowship-trained Rhinology specialists at the Houston Plastic Craniofacial & Sinus Surgery.
-We have expertise and experience in the management of all causes of nosebleeds.
+If you or someone you know is suffering from recurring or severe nosebleeds, schedule an appointment with the fellowship-trained Rhinology specialist, Dr. Kuperan at Houston Advanced Nose and Sinus.